 'Although the traffic management service provided by Bristol City Council is fair, much more needs to be done deliver a robust service in the future.
 As well becoming more user focused, Bristol needs to tackle its organisational, resource and programming issues.
 If these core weaknesses are challenged and successfully overcome, local people can expect to see a better service develop.
 However, the Council has more work to do to ensure the weaknesses are overcome.'

 - Traffic signs, road markings and traffic signals were clear and informative, without being excessive

 - A modern, computerised system for co-ordinating traffic signals is in operation and is being developed further

 - Clear efforts have been made to allocate priority to different types of road user in accordance with the council's transport plan

 However, inspectors also found weaknesses:

-To help the service improve, inspectors made a number of recommendations, including recomendations to:
+To help the service improve, inspectors made a number of recommendations, including:

 - Improve communication with users through, for example, reviewing the system for receipt and distribution of letter and setting more challenging targets for replying to correspondence and enquiries